Frequently Asked Questions

 The time you invest often reflects the depth of change you’re seeking.
 I most frequently work with clients on a long-term, open-ended basis.

-Short-term therapy (6 to 20 sessions) may be the right approach if you are looking for support during a period of difficulty or would like to focus on a specific issue.
+Short-term therapy (6 to 20 sessions) can be the right approach during periods of focused attention on a specific difficulty or issue.

 How much will it cost?